Updated 17/4/25

 • ROSC means Return of Spontaneous Circulation

-• The man delivering the breaths is using an i-Gel or similar plus Bag-Valve
+• The man delivering the breaths is using an i-gel or similar plus Bag-Valve